By Farzad Ghotaslou – Art in Tanzania internship

 You will visit the tortoise sanctuary, which contains a large colony of giant tortoises imported from the Seychelles in the late 19th century.
 The average weight of these creatures is 200 kg, and many are said to be over 150 years old.
 There will be a chance to touch the tortoise and take photos.
 The island is also home to a colony of beautiful peacocks.

-For the rest of the trip, you can either enjoy the marine life as you snorkel around the coral that fringes Prison Island or just relax under the sun’s warm glow, until you head back to Stone Town.
+For the rest of the trip, you can either enjoy the marine life as you snorkel around the coral thorns of’ Prison Island or relax under the sun’s warm glow until you head back to Stone Town.

 Chumbe Island:

 The Chumbe Island Coral Park is an award-winning private nature reserve and one of the last pristine coral islands.
-It is the home of many rare and endangered animals, which are protected here.
+It is home to many rare and endangered animals, which are protected within its boundaries.
 The Park includes a fully protected coral reef sanctuary and forest reserve, a visitor and education centre, nature trails, historic ruins, and eco-bungalows for overnight guests.
 Chumbe Island is one of the most beautiful islands of Zanzibar and a prime example of sustainable tourism.

 You can snorkel in the most colourful underwater world with many fish, corals, turtles, and other fascinating sea creatures.
-Learn about marine life, forests, and nature reserves from professional guides.
-Enjoy a tour of one of the seven eco-bungalows available for overnight guests, taste the delicious Swahili cuisine for lunch and enjoy the exclusive atmosphere of a secluded island.
+Discover marine life, forests, and nature reserves with expert guides.
+Enjoy a tour of one of the seven eco-bungalows available for overnight guests, savour the delicious Swahili cuisine for lunch, and experience the exclusive atmosphere of a secluded island.

 Spice Tour: